 ★★★★★ Adrian – Fiona is a brilliant and very enthusiastic tutor!
 I got a lot out of the morning sessions that I hadn’t known too much about in the past.
 The afternoon practical was superb.
 The birds are fantastic and the falconer is incredibly passionate about them.

 ★★★★★ Andy – Fabulous course!
 Fiona is an inspiration and works really well with the falconer to get some lovely shots.
 I wish I had booked the day 2 photoshoot as well – I’ll see you on that next time!

 ★★★★ Steve – This really is an excellent and well put together course.
 The combination of a professional photographer, falconer, the birds, the excellent venue and photoshoot setting is very impressive.
 I’m so pleased that I booked both days together.
 Great job, thank you.

 If you are a keen photographer looking for some tips on better composition or advice on how best to use your camera in wildlife photography situations, then this is the ideal photography day for you.
 You will also get the opportunity of taking home some fabulous images of owls and raptors.
 We limit the course to a maximum of 4 students to enable the tutor to help everyone individually.

 The photoshoot will be led by Fiona Turnbull.
 Fiona’s wildlife photography, and birds in particular has become a passion for her over the past 10 years.
 Trips all over the UK to photograph British wildlife are a mainstay of her British Wildlife diary.

-The objective of the course is to improve your wild bird photography skills in controlled conditions amidst natural settings.
+The objective of the course is to improve your bird photography skills in controlled conditions amidst natural settings.

 Please note: To get the most out of this Bird of Prey Photography Course, it is recommended that students are able to control depth of field, capture motion and have an understanding of the ISO setting.
 These skills are taught on our Beginners Digital Photography Course.